Michelle Obama: Hillary Clinton 2016 presidential campaign

-Obama speaks at a Hillary Clinton presidential campaign rally at Southern New Hampshire University, October 13, 2016.
+Obama speaks at a Hillary Clinton presidential campaign rally at Southern New Hampshire University on October 13, 2016.

 Obama endorsed Democratic nominee Hillary Clinton and made several high-profile speeches in favor of her, including an address at the 2016 Democratic National Convention in Philadelphia.
 She also appeared multiple times on the campaign trail in either solo or joint appearances with Clinton.
-On October 13, 2016, Obama heavily criticized Republican presidential nominee Donald Trump for the statements he made in a 2005 audio recording while at a Clinton rally in Manchester, New Hampshire.
+On October 13, 2016, while speaking at a Clinton rally in Manchester, New Hampshire, Obama strongly criticized Republican presidential nominee Donald Trump for remarks he had made in the 2005 Access Hollywood recording with Billy Bush.
 A week later, Trump attempted to revive past comments Obama made in regard to Clinton during the 2008 presidential election.